JustusvonderBeek/ConMobAssignment3/measurements/Milestones.md

   - use all nodes in a continent
   - aggregate all asns (+ count how often)
   - per datacenter (only intra-continent)
-- plot as pie chart (one per continent)
+- plot as bar chart (one per continent per datacenter)
+  - EU->EU Amazon
+  - EU->EU MicroSoft
+  - EU->EU Google
+  - US->US Amazon
+  - US->US MicroSoft
+  - US->US Google

 - node_id,node_continent,technology,datacenter_ip,datacenter_company,datacenter_continent,[IPs],[ASNs],[ASN_company]
 - resolve ips to asns
   - if multiple ips per hop => check asns
   - if asns equal => just add once to ASN list
-  - if asns not euqal => add both
+  - if asns not equal => add both

 ### Do you observe different Internet routes for different cloud providers?
 If yes, why?
 - check traces from each node to every datacenter